swarmd-io/swarmd/README.md

 </p>

 ----

-**Warning**: Swarmd is still in preview for now, if you want to have early access, feel free to drop me a mail at `anthony@swarmd.io`.
+> [!NOTE]

-This repository host everything related [Swarmd Workers](https://swarmd.io).
+> Swarmd is still in preview and not every components are yet open sourced.
+This is the CLI which is used to interact with Swarmd.

 - [`swarmd`](./cli/README.md) is the CLI tool desgined to intereact with [swarmd workers](https://swarmd.io).